toviszsolt/react-scrollspy/README.md

 # React Scrollspy Component

-**react-scrollspy-animated** is a React Component, that automatically update navigation components based on scroll position to indicate which link is currently active in the viewport.
-It also scrolls (animated) to viewport when click on a navigation component.
+**react-scrollspy-navigation** is a React Component, that automatically update navigation components based on scroll position to indicate which link is currently active in the viewport.
+It also scrolls (navigation) to viewport when click on a navigation component.

 **[Demo with example code](https://mvzn2.csb.app/)**